 With the start of the school year right around the corner, it’s time to start thinking about your kid’s school lunches.
-You don’t want to send them off with a lunchbox full of pretzels or rely on whatever the school can dish out each day.
-No, you want to be the parent that packs a healthy, fun lunch that will keep your kid satisfied and alert throughout the day.
+You don’t want to send them off with a lunchbox full of pretzels or rely on whatever the school serves.
+No, you want to be the parent that packs a healthy, fun lunch that will keep your kid satisfied.

 So here’s your playbook for successfully planning, prepping, and packing healthy school lunches.